Masoli, Mitchell named as finalists for CFL’s outstanding player award - Red Deer Advocate

 The five-foot-10, 230-pound Bighill has enjoyed a banner first season with Winnipeg.
 In addition to 105 tackles, Bighill had four sacks, two interceptions and league-best four forced fumbles in becoming the first Bomber nominated for this award since Jovon Johnson in 2011.

-Harris led the CFL in rushing for a second straight year, running for a career-best 1,390 yards.
-The Winnipeg native also had 58 catches for 451 yards and scored 11 TDs this season.
+Harris led the CFL in rushing for a second straight year, registering a career-best 1,390 yards.
+The Winnipeg native also had 58 catches for 451 yards and scored 11 TDs.

 Sinopoli posted a record-setting campaign with Ottawa.
 The 30-year-old native of Peterborough, Ont., had a league-high 116 catches — a single-season record for a Canadian — with 1,376 yards and four TDs and was a finalist to Harris last year.